Akhilas29/Sales-Data-Analysis-SQL/README.md

 ## ✅ Final Conclusion
 The analysis revealed clear revenue-driving segments, peak sales periods, and product performance trends.
 Large-size pizzas and the Classic category are key contributors to overall revenue.
 Weekend demand significantly impacts total sales.
 These insights can help optimize inventory planning, marketing strategies, and operational efficiency.

-Added slicers for dynamic filtering

-Created charts for trend analysis and performance comparison